Whar69/tns-sockport/README.md

-# i only have this here because my wifi was blocking the original github site for some reason
+# i only have this here because my wifi was blocking the original jailbreak site for some reason